xieyuheng/inner/persons/judea-pearl/causality.md

 based on symbiosis of graphical and algebraic approaches.

 # 2 A Theory of Inferred Causation

+## 2.1 Introduction -- The basic intuitions

+An autonomous intelligent system attempting to build a workable model of its environment cannot rely exclusively on preprogrammed causal knowledge;
+rather, it must be able to translate direct observations to cause-and-effect relationships.

+## 2.2 The causal discovery framework

+TODO

 # 3 Causal Diagrams and the Identification of Causal Effects